It is part of our Free Legal Consumer Guide to Divorce in Maryland. Alimony is part of some, but not all, Maryland divorce cases.

 - Indefinite Alimony – continues into the future, until death or remarriage.

-Temporary alimony is alimony that can be awarded before getting your final divorce order.
-The Court will base their decision primarily on the current need for the requested temporary alimony.
-The Court also takes into account the likelihood of a spouse being awarded alimony at the divorce proceeding.
+Temporary alimony can be awarded before getting your final divorce order.
+The Court will base their decision on the current need for temporary alimony, and the likelihood of a spouse being awarded alimony at the divorce proceeding.